zephan-spencer/gem5-SALAM-README/README.md

 sudo apt-get install gcc-arm-none-eabi
 ```

-You will also need set an environment variable named "M5_PATH" to your gem5-SALAM path.
+**systemValidation.sh** requires an environment variable named **M5_PATH** to be set.
+You will want to point it to your gem5-SALAM path as shown below.

 ```bash
 export M5_PATH=/path/to/gem5-SALAM